 His passion has always been researching, locating, and diving the world’s shipwrecks.
 In 1991, the discovery and subsequent identification of the German submarine U-869, off the coast of New Jersey, was the subject of a television documentary, Hitler’s Lost Sub, a two hour special for the popular NOVA series on PBS.
 This same story was the subject of a Random House bestselling book by Rob Kurson, Shadow Divers.
-It has been published in more than 23 languages, as well as an audio book The movie rights to the international bestseller have been purchased by 20th Century Fox.
+It has been published in more than 23 languages, as well as an audio book The movie rights to the international bestseller have been purchased by a major studio.

 Chatterton was a member of the first technical diving expedition to Ireland and the legendary wreck of the RMS Lusitania, in 1994.
 A few years later, at a depth of 400 feet, he was the first diver to use rebreather diving technology on the wreck of HMHS Britannic, near the island of Kea in Greece.
 He was also the sole American on a British expedition, sponsored by Yad Vashem and the U.S. Holocaust Museum looking for the historic shipwreck Struma, deep in the Black Sea near Istanbul.
 These dives in Turkey were chronicled on the HBO documentary Struma.
-Chatterton has also managed to make over 160 dives to the well known wreck of the Andrea Doria, sunk off Nantucket Island.
+Chatterton has also managed to make over 160 dives to the well known wreck of the Andrea Doria, south of Nantucket Island in the North Atlantic.